opendata-swiss/ogd-handbook-wiki/handbook/evaluate.en.md

 In Switzerland, studies such as [Ein Impact Monitoring Framework für Open Government Data am Beispiel von »OGD Schweiz«](http://digisus.com/blog/wp-content/uploads/2013/06/OGD-CH-IMF-DACHLI-Bericht-V04-DOWNLOAD-VERSION.pdf) (Dapp/Stürmer 2013) and [Studie zu Open Government Data in der Schweiz](http://www.wirtschaft.bfh.ch/de/forschung/aktuell/newsdetails/article/studie-zu-open-government-data-in-der-schweiz/1100.html) (BFH 2012) provide indicators of economic and sociometric analysis.

-## Metrics use
+## Metrics

 Active use of metrics can be used to judge the relative interest in different datasets, or evaluate approaches taken in disseminating the content.
-Metrics data (web, server, repos, social) should back any major strategic decisions in the evolution of the data.
+Metrics data (web, server, repos, social) can be used to back up strategic decisions in the evolution of the data.

 Open source software that can be used to collect and re-publish metrics include [Piwik](http://www.piwik.org/), which is the tool used on **opendata.swiss**.
 Metrics data can also be embedded in the form of widgets into websites, and the metrics data in itself could be opened for public reuse.